kenbod/5828_F16_Code/README.md

 # 5828_F16_Code

-Example Source Code for the Fall 2016 version of Ken Anderson's Foundations of Software Engineering class
+This repo will be updated during the Fall 2016 semester with the sample code discussed during lecture.